Incorporation of model accuracy in gravitational wave Bayesian inference: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Anjali Yelikar for comments during the LIGO-Virgo-KAGRA internal review, as well as Christopher Berry, Alexandre G\"{o}ttel, Maximiliano Isi, Lucy Thomas, Michael Williams and Aaron Zimmerman for discussions during our presentation to the LIGO-Virgo-KAGRA collaboration.
 We are also grateful to Mark Hannam and Laura Nuttall for discussions throughout this project.
 We thank Alvin Chua and the California Institute of Technology for hosting CH and SA in March 2024, giving the authors time to discuss and develop this project.
 CH thanks the UKRI Future Leaders Fellowship for support through the grant MR/T01881X/1, SA and JMU acknowledge support from the University College Dublin Ad Astra Fellowship, and JT acknowledges support from the NASA LISA Preparatory Science grant 20-LPS20-0005.
 This work used the computational resources provided by the ICG, SEPNet and the University of Portsmouth, supported by STFC grant ST/N000064.
+This research made use of data, software and/or web tools obtained from the Gravitational Wave Open Science Center (\href{https://www.gw-openscience.org}{https://www.gw-openscience.org}), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
+LIGO is funded by the U.S. National Science Foundation.
+Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
+This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.